-If a tie exists for first place, it shall be run off.
-If a tie exist for 2nd or 3rd place, placement shall be decided on the basis of the higher preliminary round score.
-If a tie still exists, it shall be run off.
-The run off shall have a new drawing for order.
-Each tying contestant shall be allowed one pass through the trick course until the tie is broken.
+- a) If a tie exists for first place, it shall be runoff.
+If a tie exists for 2nd or 3rd place, placement shall be decided based on the higher preliminary round score.
+If a tie still exists, it shall be runoff.
+The runoff shall have a new drawing for order.
+Each tying competitor shall be allowed one pass through the trick course until the tie is broken. - b) When a runoff for first place is between more than two skiers, all the places equal to the number of skiers in the run-off are decided by the runoff with no reversion to the preliminary round score except that the preliminary round score would be used if two or more skiers are still tied for 2nd and 3rd places after the runoff.

-15.21: Trick Descriptions and Values (2017) (2018) (2019)
+9.21: Trick Descriptions and Values